frederic-perez/AmE-dictionary/dictionary.md

 __uxorious__ /ŭk-sôr′ē-əs, ŭg-zôr′-/ _adj_ Excessively submissive or devoted to one's wife; showing too much ​love for ​your ​wife: _The most ​openly uxorious ​husband is ​almost always the one who is having an ​affair._
 __valkyrie__ _n_ Any of the female attendants of Odin, figures said to guide fallen warriors from the battlefield to Valhalla.
 __vanquished__ _The situation has even brought back a disease that had long been vanquished in Siria._
-__verve__ :two: :dart: _n_ Great ​energy and ​enthusiasm.
-Liveliness. _The Jazz quartet played with verve.
+__verve__ :two: :dart: /vəːv/ _n_ Great ​energy and ​enthusiasm.
+Liveliness.
+(From French, 'vigour’) _The Jazz quartet played with verve.
 Or, the lottery winner was full of verve.
 She ​delivered her ​speech with ​tremendous ​wit and verve._
 __vested interest__ A ​strong ​personal ​interest in something because you could get an ​advantage from it: _as both a ​teacher and ​parent, she had a vested ​interest in ​seeing the ​school ​remain ​open._
 __vial__ _He turned over a vial of cocaine he had there._
 __vitriol__ _Chávez's anti-American vitriol heightened during the presidency of George W. Bush._